Conversion Marketing: Breaking Down The Art and Science Behind It

 Tools You Can Use to Get Started With Conversion Marketing

 VWO is a connected, experience optimization platform that offers qualitative and quantitative research as well as full-scale experimentation capabilities.
 You can use VWO Insights’ Heatmaps, Session Recordings, and On-Page Surveys to uncover qualitative insights on your visitors’ behavior, understand user friction points, and gather customer feedback – which can be used to outdo your current experiences and double down on what’s working well.
-Using VWO A/B Testing, you can test any element on your website by creating versions of your webpages and deploy winning variations to strategically improve your site’s conversions.
+Using VWO A/B Testing, you can test any element on your website by creating versions of your web pages and deploying winning variations to strategically improve your site’s conversions.

 Unbounce is a landing page optimization platform that helps you create, test, and optimize custom landing pages, pop-ups, and sticky bars for improved conversions with a drag-and-drop builder.

 A free tool to track all your website activity, Google Analytics helps you analyze your site traffic in-depth and arms you with data on your traffic sources, bounce rates, session duration, conversion rate, keywords’ performance, and so much more.
 You can slice and dice your reports to create segments that help you analyze a particular set of visitors for your critical metrics.
-You can uncover demographic and behavioral attributes of your visitors that can help you draw valuable insights on their interactions with your website.
+You can uncover demographic and behavioral attributes of your visitors that can help you draw valuable insights into their interactions with your website.

 A tool built for analyzing your website performance, GTmetrix, allows you to discover your site speed along with opportunities for optimization.
-Along with receiving a detailed breakdown of your site’s performance, you also get to track it over time and across devices, and receive timely notifications on your page load speed.
+Along with receiving a detailed breakdown of your site’s performance, you also get to track it over time and across devices and receive timely notifications on your page load speed.
 Using these insights, you can make quick fixes to your site and watch its performance improve.

 In today’s day and age where improving marketing ROI is a colossal challenge facing businesses across the globe, conversion marketing becomes an indispensable strategy.
 While you’ll find numerous tips in every digital marketing playbook, finding success in conversion marketing is an iterative process that depends largely on the amount of effort you put into understanding your audience, telling a compelling story, and offering delightful experiences.
 As you optimize your way to improve conversions, don’t forget to test as many ideas as possible – you might just end up surprising yourself.